Mellbourn/ml-c3-w3-unsupervised-learning-lunar-lander/README.md

 # Lunar Lander final lab in Machine Learning Specialization

+Note: I ultimately failed to get this to work on macOS

 ## installation

 Does not have to be pip installed: time base64 random itertools